-Accounting principles generally accepted in the United States of America require that the management's discussion and budgetary comparison information on pages 4 through 16 and 59 through 65 be supplement the basic presented to financial statements. information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or context.
-The information is the representation management.
+Accounting principles generally accepted in the United States of America require that the management's discussion and budgetary comparison information on pages 4 through 16 and 59 through 65 be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+The information is the representation of management.
 We have not audited or reviewed such required supplementary information, and, accordingly, we do not express an opinion, a conclusion, nor provide any form of assurance on it.